 Applied Behaviour Analysis- ABA

 The primary organization responsible for credentialing ABA professionals is the Behavior Analyst Certification Board (BACB).
 The BACB sets the international standards for education, ethics, and examination.
+You may find local credentialed professionals through its directory.

-Additionally, some practitioners may hold credentials from the Qualified Applied Behavior Analysis Credentialing Board (QABA).
+Additionally, some practitioners may hold credentials from the Qualified Applied Behavior Analysis Credentialing Board (QABA)

 It is highly advisable to seek ABA services only with credentialed practitioners.

-Board Certified Behaviour Analyst -
+Board Certified Behaviour Analyst - (BCBA)

 To become a BCBA, one must: